 The village is also home to the Pub in the Paddock, a quirky heritage listed hotel in a unique pastoral setting – the middle of a paddock.
 Licensed since 1880, the Pub in the Paddock is one of Tasmania's oldest country pubs.

 The landscape around Pyengana is well worth exploring, including a drive through the picturesque South George River valley to St Columba Falls State Reserve.
 A short walk here passes through a beautiful patch of cool temperate rainforest dominated by giant man-ferns and myrtle, sassafras and beech trees to a spectacular 90 metre waterfall.

-The sub-alpine environment of the Blue Tier also offers a variety of scenic nature walks, including the Halls Falls walking track - a 90-minute return stroll through dense centuries-old tree ferns and towering eucalypt forest to a weir built by timber workers in the late 19th century.
-More history can be found at the Anchor Stampers former mine site.
+The sub-alpine environment of the Blue Tier also offers a variety of scenic nature walks, including the Halls Falls walking track - a 90-minute return stroll through dense centuries-old tree ferns and towering eucalypt forest to a weir built by timber workers in the late 19th century and a small but charming cascading waterfall.